Cloud-PG/interLink/Readmev2.md

  ```bash
 make all
 ```
 You will find all VK, InterLink and Sidecars binaries in the bin folder.
-Replace all with vk/interlink/sidecars to only build the respective component.
+If you want to only build a component, replace 'all' with vk/interlink/sidecars to only build the respective component.

 ### :whale2: Docker images
 Building Docker Images is still simple, but requires 'a little' more effort.